10 Things to Do in Vancouver in Fall

 4. Take advantage of the Thanksgiving Day events.

-In Canada, Thanksgiving takes place well in advance compared to the American schedule of activities.
-Specifically, it takes place on the second Monday of October and is a holiday where you can take advantage of eating at local restaurants.
+In Canada, Thanksgiving takes place well in advance, compared to the American schedule of activities.
+Specifically, it is held on the second Monday of October and is a holiday where you can take advantage of eating at local restaurants.
 You will also find a contrast of cultures, which make the local events more special.

 The most traditional dishes include turkey, pumpkin pie or cranberry pie and fresh wine.
 Because the weekend is usually quiet in the city, many people opt for the best tours and excursions in Vancouver.
 For example, you can take a seaplane flight around the city or escape to Victoria.
 In addition, the soccer league organizes a doubleheader that has become a tradition and is called the Thanksgiving Classic.